Ning114/JPA/README.md

 # Flashcard Application

-## An Application For Language & Vocabulary Pratice
+## An Application For Language & Vocabulary Practice

 **What will the application do?**